mHealth-Research-Group/paaws-benchmarking/README.md

 ## Questions, Comments, Issues

-Please use the [issue tracker](https://github.com/mHealth-Research-Group/paaws-study/issuess) for any questions, comments, or issues when using the data.
+Please use the <a href="https://github.com/mHealth-Research-Group/paaws-study/issuess" target="_blank">issue tracker</a> for any questions, comments, or issues when using the data.
-If we have not responded to your issue within a week, please [email us](https://www.paawsstudy.org/contact-us.html).
+If we have not responded to your issue within a week, please <a href="https://www.paawsstudy.org/contact-us.html" target="_blank">email us</a>.

 ## Acknowledgements